Ready to learn about Scrum project management?

 While this allows you to work uninterrupted, it has one key issue:

-As you’ve built the transporter without any actual customer input, there’s no guarantee that they’ll like it.
+As you’ve built the tool without any actual customer input to guide development, there’s no guarantee that they’ll like it.

 More often than not, they’ll have a few complaints, right?

 With Scrum, you would develop each feature separately, and once each feature is ready, you present it to your customers.
 They’ll give you feedback, and you can incorporate that feedback before moving on to the other product features.

 This way, your customer is actively involved in the development process, and the final software product is of higher quality, as it is carefully developed with their needs in mind.